frederickalonso/rfactor2-tgm-community-tire-development/TGM_REALTIME_PARAMETERS_REFERENCE.md

    - Adjust `DampingHeatEnergy` to match heat generation
    - Adjust `ExternalGasHeatTransfer` to match cooling rates
    - Adjust `GroundConductance` to match surface temperatures
-   - Adjust `InternalGasHeatTransfer` to match temperature distribution
+   - Adjust `InternalGasHeatTransfer` to match the temperature distribution

 2. **Grip matching:**
    - Adjust `StaticBaseCoefficient` and `SlidingBaseCoefficient` to match friction coefficients